 If the field is used in a property with a matching name, you will be able to choose whether to rename the property.

 If the property has a backing field with a matching name, you will be able to rename the field as well.

 If the method is a part of inheritance/implementation hierarchy, or has overloads with a parameter of the same name and type, you will be able to rename parameters in the related methods, too.

 - Local variable

-- Select a symbol in one of the following ways:
+Select an entity in one of the following ways:

-- Click Next.
-If there are nothing related to the renamed symbol, ReSharper applies the refactoring.
+Click Next.
+If there are nothing related to the renamed entities, ReSharper applies the refactoring.
 Otherwise, the wizard displays additional steps:

-You can rename a symbol by modifying its declaration right in the editor and then applying a quick-fix to invoke the solution-wide refactoring.
+You can rename an entity by modifying its declaration right in the editor and then applying a quick-fix to invoke the solution-wide refactoring.

 Applicability in different languages